On Kazhdan-Yom Din asymptotic Schur orthogonality for K-finite matrix coefficients: Introduction

 The term indexed by $(\lambda,l)$ is multiplied by a complex coefficient $c_{\lambda,l}(v,w)$.
 The choice of $v,w\in H_{K}$ determines the pairs in $\mathcal{C}$ for which $c_{\lambda,l}(v,w)\neq 0$.
 If $\lambda\in \mathcal{E}$, there exists at least a pair of $v,w\in H_{K}$ such that, for some $l\in \mathbb{Z}_{\geq 0}^{n}$ with $|l|\leq l_{0}$, we have $c_{\lambda,l}(v,w)\neq 0$.\\

-For any standard (for $P$) parabolic subgroup $P'=M'A'N'$ of $G$, the matrix coefficient $\phi_{v,w}$ admits a similar asymptotic expansion.
+For any standard (for $P$) parabolic subgroup $P'=M'A'N'$ of $G$, the restriction of the matrix coefficient $\phi_{v,w}$ to an appropriate region of $A'$ admits a similar asymptotic expansion.
 It can be thought of as a sum indexed by a countable collection

 Here, $r\leq n$ is the dimension of $A'$, the set $\mathcal{E}'$ consists of complex-valued real-linear functionals on $\text{Lie}(A')$.
-On regions on which both the expansion relative to $P$ and the expansion relative to $P'$ are meaningful, by comparing the two it turns out that the element in $\mathcal{E}'$ are precisely the restrictions to $\text{Lie}(A')$ of the elements in $\mathcal{E}$ and, making the appropriate identifications following from $A'\subset A$, each $q$ is the projection to $\mathbb{Z}_{\geq 0}^{r}$ of an $l$ appearing in the expansion relative to $P$.\\ While in the expansion relative to $P$ the term indexed by $(\lambda,l)$ is multiplied by the complex coefficient $c_{\lambda,l}(v,w)$, the term indexed by $(\nu,q)$ in the expansion relative to $P'$ is mutiplied by a real-analytic function
+On regions on which both the expansion relative to $P$ and the expansion relative to $P'$ are meaningful, by comparing the two it turns out that the element in $\mathcal{E}'$ are precisely the restrictions to $\text{Lie}(A')$ of the elements in $\mathcal{E}$ and, making the appropriate identifications following from $A'\subset A$, each $q$ is the projection to $\mathbb{Z}_{\geq 0}^{r}$ of an $l$ appearing in the expansion relative to $P$.\\